Team Industrial Services (UK) Limited Modern Slavery and Human Trafficking Statement

 As part of the engineering sector, the organisation recognises that it has a responsibility to take a robust approach to slavery and human trafficking.
 TEAM has a zero tolerance approach to any form of slavery or human trafficking and the organisation is absolutely committed to preventing slavery and human trafficking, either within its corporate activities or supply chain.

-We have detailed procurement processes in place and the organisation is committed to ensuring that its suppliers adhere to the highest standards of ethics.
-Going forward, suppliers shall be required to demonstrate that they provide safe working conditions where necessary, treat workers with dignity and respect, and act ethically and within the law in their use of labour.
+TEAM has detailed procurement processes in place and the organisation is committed to ensuring that its suppliers adhere to the highest standards of ethics.
+Suppliers are required to demonstrate that they provide safe working conditions where necessary, treat workers with dignity and respect, and act ethically and within the law in their use of labour.
+Further, as part of TEAM's new supplier process potential suppliers are asked if they have a statement detailing the steps taken by their company to comply with the Modern Slavery Act 2015 and if they have a global annual turnover is in excess of £36m, an annual statement is required before TEAM can approve them as a supplier.

 Any occurrence of non-compliance, both within the business or the supply chain, will be assessed and reviewed on an individual case by case basis through a formal investigation procedure and the necessary action taken.